-If you are looking for a guide on keeping bugs away then you are in the right place.
+If you are looking for a guide on how to keep bugs away then you are in the right place.
 Keep reading for 15 great natural ways to keep bugs away.

 Bugs are a bug nuisance.
 Bugs bite and can also carry diseases.